aayansayyad192004/petme_mern_project/README.md

 ## PetMe: Pet Adoption Platform

-PetMe is a comprehensive pet adoption platform developed using the MERN stack.
+PetMe is a comprehensive pet adoption platform developed using the MERN stack and Tailwind CSS.
 It aims to streamline the pet adoption process and facilitate connections between potential pet owners and pets in need of homes.

 ## Features